Thomas-Schatz/scone-phobia/README.md

 First clone the repository:
 ```
 git clone git@github.com:Thomas-Schatz/scone-phobia.git
-cd sconephobia
+cd scone-phobia
 ```
 Then create an appropriate config file.
 You can take inspiration from the [template config file](scone-phobia/config.yml.example) or use it directly by doing:
 ```
-cp ./sconephobia/config.yml.example ./sconephobia/config.yml
+cp ./scone-phobia/config.yml.example ./scone-phobia/config.yml
 ```

 ### Setup your data
-Appropriately setup the ABXpy results files you want to analyse on your computer.
-Here is an example using an ABXpy results file from the https://osf.io/jpd74/ OSF project.
+Appropriately setup the ABXpy results files you want to analyze on your computer.

+Here is an example using ABXpy results files from the https://osf.io/jpd74/ OSF project.
 You need to setup an OSF account, request access to the project then download the example files (AMnnet1_tri2_smbr_LMmonomodel__BUCtrain__BUCtest__KLdis.txt and AMnnet1_tri2_smbr_LMmonomodel__CSJtrain__BUCtest__KLdis.txt) at https://osf.io/qyrku/download and https://osf.io/9pwg2/download respectively.

 Put these files in a directory of your choice, for example:
 ```
 mkdir ../ABXpy_results